-There is no test to determine blood alcohol content (BAC) that is 100 percent accurate.
+There is no test that is 100 percent accurate to determine blood alcohol content (BAC).
 Some tests may be more accurate than others.

 While you may think that the evidence against you is infallible, Craig Rosenstein — the founder of our law firm — is qualified to operate the Intoxilyzer 8000 breath test device.
 He not only understands the testing process and results, but he can also challenge the accuracy of the evidence with comprehensive knowledge of the law and the testing equipment.